-On-scene Planning - The AR will ensure that a consensus process is used to develop a Mattson (or functional equivalent) by the end of the first operational shift.
+G On-scene Planning - The AR will ensure that a consensus process is used to develop a Mattson (or functional equivalent) by the end of the first operational shift.
 This plan shall be dated, time stamped, and include the names and titles of participants in this process.
 The areas defined in this plan are called Planning Segments.
 The planning segments are use to aid in prioritizing search areas, resource requests, and resource allocation.

-0 Searchable Sectors - Once a searchable sector is defined, the searchable sector boundaries should remained fixed throughout the duration of the incident.
+- G Searchable Sectors Once a searchable sector is defined, the searchable sector boundaries should remained fixed throughout the duration of the incident.
 A searchable sector is defined as an area that can be reasonably searched by a field team, often set between 100 to 160 acres.
-Every effort should be made to re-use the searchable sectors in order to facilitate the computation of cumulative Probability of Detection, and the cumulative Probability of Area.
-On-scene Command and Control - The ASRC AR will be responsible for controlling and directing all on-scene resources.
-General Agency Representative Incident Closure Duties: At suspension or close of an incident, the ASRC AR will: ۵ File all required reports with State Agencies, and with ASRC Records. ۵ File a mission summary within thirty days with ASRC Records. ۵ Through the designated Safety Officer, ensure that all departing ASRC members have had enough rest.
-Specific Agency Representative Incident Closure Duties: If the ASRC AR has been fulfilling the role as the on-scene IC, then at the suspension or close of an incident, the ASRC AR will: File a mission narrative within thirty days with ASRC Records.
+Every effort should be made to re-use the searchable sectors in order to facilitate the computation of cumulative Probability of Detection, and the cumulative Probability of Area. - G On-scene Command and Control The ASRC AR will be responsible for controlling and directing all on-scene resources.

+General Agency Representtive Incident Closure Duties: At suspension or close of an incident, the ASRC AR will:

+- G File all required reports with State Agencies, and with ASRC Records. - G File a mission summary within thirty days with ASRC Records. - G Through the designated Safety Officer, ensure that all departing ASRC members have had enough rest.

+Specific Agency Representative Incident Closure Duties: If the ASRC AR has been fulfilling the role as the on-scene IC, then at the suspension or close of an incident, the ASRC AR will:

-☐ File originals of all mission files including sign-in sheets, Task Assignment Forms with maps, etc. with the ASRC Records within thirty days of the close of the mission.
-5.5.2 The Initial Response: Without permission of the Responsible Agent, no ASRC member may arrive on scene until the Agency Representative has arrived on scene.
-If The artival of the Agency Representative (AR) has been delayed, an ACA has the ூழைtion to appoint another AR to replace the delayed AR.
+- G File a mission narrative within thirty days with ASRC Records. - G File originals of all mission files including sign-in sheets, Task Assignment Forms with maps, etc. with the ASRC Records within thirty days of the close of the mission. - 5.5.2 The Initial Response: Without permission of the Responsible Agent, no ASRC member may arrive on scene until the Agency Representative has arrived on scene.
+If the arrival of the Agency Representative (AR) has been delayed, an ACA has the option to appoint another AR to replace the delayed AR.

 Staging Initial Response Resources: Due to political sensitivities and other high level considerations, the Agency Representative may direct the initial arriving ASRC resources to stage at a point selected to be within no more than fifteen minutes from the Incident Base.
-All initial arriving members shall then stage at this point and will sign in while waiting orders to continue to the incident Immediate Response: After arrival on scene, the Agency Representative should make sure the following tasks are being completed: Approach the Responsible Agent (RA) or the RA's designee and introduce himself (this should be done by the AR). ☐ Fill out the Missing/Lost Person Questionnaire. ☐ Identify the organizations on scene, management positions other agencies fill, incident status, etc. Identify logistics needs, such as power, shelter Document initial search information and data, such as subject's name, description, clothing.
-Document initial planning data, such as the Point Last Seen (PLS), the subject's plans, physical condition, mental state, etc.
+All initial arriving members shall then stage at this point and will sign in while waiting orders to continue to the incident

-Field Teams: The following sections apply to the use of field teams directed by the

-VERSION 3.0

-ASRC.
+Immediate Response: After arrival on scene, the Agency Representative should make sure the following tasks are being completed:

+G Approach the Responsible Agent (RA) or the RA's designee and introduce himself (this should be done by the AR).